 Why are the saints so powerful?

 John 17:20-23: "I do not pray for these only, but also for those who believe in me through their word, that they may all be one; even as thou, Father, art in me, and I in thee, that they also may be in us, so that the world may believe that thou hast sent me.
 The glory which thou hast given me I have given to them, that they may be one even as we are one, I in them and thou in me, that they may become perfectly one, so that the world may know that thou hast sent me and hast loved them even as thou hast loved me.
+(Here Jesus Himself says that He gives His saints His glory, and He is in them, and they are in Him!)

 2 Peter 1:3: "His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence, by which he has granted to us his precious and very great promises, that through these you may escape from the corruption that is in the world because of passion, and become partakers of the divine nature."
+(The saints in heaven are no longer just themselves, but are also partakers of the divine nature of Christ).

 Luke 20:35-36: but those who are accounted worthy to attain to that age and to the resurrection from the dead neither marry nor are given in marriage, for they cannot die any more, because they are equal to angels and are sons of God, being sons of the resurrection.
+(The saints become EQUAL to the angels, and become sons of God, just like Jesus Christ!)

 1 Corinthians 6:17: But he who is united to the Lord becomes one spirit with him.
+(The saints are now ONE SPIRIT with Christ, not separate entities).

 Ephesians 2:19-20: Now, therefore, you are no longer visitors and new arrivals.
 Instead, you are citizens among the saints in the household of God, having been built upon the foundation of the Apostles and of the Prophets, with Jesus Christ himself as the preeminent cornerstone.
+(And we in the Church Militant aspire to one day be one of the saints in heaven as well).

-Here is a more comprehensive list of saints.
+Here is a comprehensive list of saints.

 Here is a list of patronages of the saints.